Xfinity Remote Flashes Green Then Red: Causes and Easy Fixes

 How do I resync my Xfinity remote?

-• Make sure the remote batteries are installed and your TV and TV Box are powered on.
+• Ensure batteries are installed and the TV and TV Box are on.

-• Set the TV input to the input connected to the Xfinity TV Box.
+• Set the TV input to the one connected to the TV Box.

-• Once the on-screen pairing code is correctly entered, your remote is paired with the TV Box.
+• When the code is accepted, your remote is paired with the TV Box.

 Why is my Xfinity remote flashing and not working?